roman-milk/roman-milk.github.io/sister-seduces.md

  The thought came to Beverly, clear and distinct, as her climax tapered: (Will we make a baby?).

  Christopher rolled away from his mother's talons, leaving the woman panting and blinking in surprise on the bed.
-Report_Story #2